GrinonBarrett/Taksidos/Grimoires.md

 **Tome of the Warmage**
 $10,000, 2.5 lbs.
-A manual written to teach the most important spells for one caught on the battlefield without weapon.
+A manual written to teach the most important spells for one caught on the battlefield.
 Many a warmage has sworn by the neccesity of the spells contained within.
 This grimoire contains the following spells at the indicated tiers;
 * Abatis, 2nd
 * Imbue, 1st
 * Resend, 1st